 1.)
 If you go to the store to purchase two cartons of milk, which cost $2.50 each, and receive 5% off of the milk cartons with the purchase of a $.25 piece of gum, will you still save money by purchasing the two milk cartons as well as the gum?

 2.)
-If the two squares of a triangle's two sides equals the square of another side of the same triangle, what would be the length of an unknown side, when both known sides are two meters long?
+If the two squares of a triangle's two sides equal the square of another side of the same triangle, what would be the length of an unknown side, when both known sides are two meters long?

 Many people have trouble with some of these types of questions, and that can result in a lower IQ test result, meaning that the individual is scored lower than what they could potentially score.
-However, if you score high in mathematics questions, and not on others, this typically means that you are a logical person who is always able to find a logical solution to any problem.
+However, if you score high in mathematics questions, and not on others, this typically means that you are a logical person who is always able to find a reasonable solution to any problem.
 Most people who score high on mathematical questions tend to find careers involving a heavy usage of math, such as statistics, accounting, or even physics.

 A high reading comprehension test will typically mean that a person has a high level of communication, and is good with words.
 Examples of a reading comprehension follow: